 - Take an oven-safe pan (I like to use my Le Creuset cast iron pan for this), and put it on med-high heat.
 Sprinkle 100g of sugar and wait until the sugar bubbles and turns amber.

-- Then add in the apples and butter.
-Let the apples cook while covering them with the caramel for about 5 min.
+- Then add in 50g butter and swirl.
+Then add in the apples and 50g butter.
+Let the apples cook while covering them with the caramel for about 5 min on medium heat.
 Make the round side of your apples face the bottom of the pan.
-Turn the heat down to low and let it continue to cook.
+Turn the heat to low.

 - Now take the pre-made pastry out of the refrigerator.
 Dust the working surface with flour and place the dough on it.
 Use a dusted rolling pin to roll out the dough the size of your pan.